 - Clunky Design

-If you want to expand beyond abode-branded devices, you have several options including Nest, IFTTT, Zigbee, Z-Wave, Philips Hue, ecobee, LIFX, Google Assistant, and Amazon Alexa.
+If you want to expand beyond abode-branded devices, you have several options including Nest, IFTTT, Zigbee, Z-Wave, Philips Hue, ecobee, LIFX, Google Assistant, HomeKit (coming soon), and Amazon Alexa.
 Through integration, you can control all of your devices with one app and create rules that are made even more intelligent via abode’s native geofencing feature and CUE, an enhanced automation engine.
 For example, when all of your family members are away from home, you can set a reminder to arm your abode system, set your Cree lights to turn off, and your Nest thermostat to adjust accordingly.